hwdegroot/hwdegroot.github.io/site/content/posts/add-search-functionality-to-your-hugo-static-site/index.md

 out of hand.
 I was looking for pages, but wasn't entirely sure where to look for them.
 This was the point that it crossed my mind that searching the site would be extremely convenient.

-So my first thoufht was, let's install a search package.
+So my first thought was, let's install a search package.
 However this was not as available as I initially thought.
-Hugo has [some docs on search Functionality](https://gohugo.io/tools/search/), however none of them give a full implementation example.
+Hugo has [some docs on search functionality](https://gohugo.io/tools/search/), however none of them give a full implementation example.
 This post will.

 ## The problem

 Static sites are generated into all available paths, and then those files are served.
 The server won't be running a nice database that you can query for some content.
 This means that the database that will be used for searching has to be generated as well.
-In this example that database will be a generated `json` file that can be served over `/search`.
+In this example that database will be a generated `json` file that will be served over the path `/search`.

 ## Getting started

 Here I will describe the functionality that is available on this site.
-It will use [lunrjs](https://lunrjs.com) as a client side search engine, that is lightweight and super easy to get started with.
-The source is available [here](https://gitlab.com/hwdegroot/forsure.dev).
+It will use [lunrjs](https://lunrjs.com) as a client side search engine, that is lightweight and super easy to get started with search library.

+The source is of the implementation described in this post is available [here](https://gitlab.com/hwdegroot/forsure.dev).

 The solution is not exactly rocket science, but it took me some time to get it all working and integrated, so hopefully this example will save you some time.